Scrivener can be a tricky beast to get your head around.

 I enthuse about Scrivener to all of my friends.
 Some of them even listen to me, and download it.
 This is often swiftly followed by an email complaining that it's all very confusing and they'll stick to Microsoft Word, thanks.

 It's understandable.
 Writers are a superstitious cowardly lot, and we loathe learning new computer applications to do something that, let's be honest, we could accomplish equally well with pen and paper — especially when that application is as unconventional as Scrivener.

 But it's all worth it.
 Here's the realisation that made the bell ring for me:

-In Scrivener, every text document is simultaneously also an index card, notepad, and folder, with separate text fields for each state.
-You can view, rearrange, and edit any combination of multiple documents, and export any selection of them as a single continuous document — and changing which documents you include is completely non-destructive.
+In Scrivener, every text document is simultaneously also an index card, notepad, and folder for other documents, with completely separate text fields for each state.
+You can view, rearrange, and edit any combination of multiple documents, in any order, and export any selection of them as a single continuous document — and changing which documents you include is entirely non-destructive.

-That still doesn't do it justice; you need to see how these elements work and come together to really appreciate it.
-But if that sentence has finally helped the concept of Scrivener 'click' for you, you can stop reading now and go buy a copy.
-Then you should go through the tutorial (No, you really should.
-I know they're normally boring, but Scrivener's is essential).
+That's still kind of long-winded, and even that doesn't really do it justice; you need to see how these elements work and come together to fully understand it.
+But if that description intrigues you, you might as well stop reading now and just go buy a copy so you can go through the tutorial and have your mind blown.
+(No, you really should do the tutorial.
+I know they're normally dull as dishwater, but Scrivener's is essential).
 Then, come back here if you want to know how I use it to write comics.